teodragovic/teodragovic.github.io/source/_posts/2014-02-11-dropping-ie-conditional-classes-and-thinking-fallback-first.markdown

 Easiest way of doing feature detection is by using [Modernizr](http://modernizr.com/).
 It's an awesome tool that includes [yepnope](http://yepnopejs.com/) (asynchronous conditional loader) and [html5shiv](https://code.google.com/p/html5shiv/) (enables old browsers to recognize HTML5 selectors).

-I use Modernizer in combination with [Bower](http://bower.io/) and [Grunt](http://gruntjs.com/) first by adding it as Bower dependency and pointing to the latest version and then by using [grunt-modernizr](https://github.com/Modernizr/grunt-modernizr) plug-in for compiling production version of script that only includes features I'm detecting so that library doesn't add any extra weight to the site than it needs to.
+I use Modernizer in combination with [Bower](http://bower.io/) and [Grunt](http://gruntjs.com/) first by adding it as Bower dependency and pointing to the latest version and then by using [grunt-modernizr](https://github.com/Modernizr/grunt-modernizr) plug-in for compiling production version of script.
+This way, Modernizr script only includes features I'm detecting and doesn't add any extra weight to the site than it needs to.

 ## Doing it CSS-only